X

 Massachusetts is home to 89 high schools offering Chapter 74 career technical education (CTE) programs.
 Because of Massachusetts’s rigorous Chapter 74 standards, these are well-respected programs, but they lack the capacity to accommodate all who want to attend.

-Currently, there are more than 6,000 students on waiting lists to be admitted into vocational-technical programs in Massachusetts.
+Currently, there are between 6,000 and 11,000 students on waiting lists to be admitted into vocational-technical programs in Massachusetts.
 Underserved communities and gateway cities, like Worcester and Lawrence, have experienced disproportionate waiting periods for students to access these educational programs.
 Consequently, the waiting list restricts economic growth in these communities.

 Worcester Technical High School offers Chapter 74 Career Technical Education Programs